 Add this copy of Breaking the Maya Code to cart. $20.00, like new condition, Sold by Kubik Fine Books Ltd rated 5.0 out of 5 stars, ships from Dayton, OH, UNITED STATES, published 2012 by Thames & Hudson.

-Add this copy of Breaking the Maya Code to cart. $35.17, good condition, Sold by Bonita rated 4.0 out of 5 stars, ships from Santa Clarita, CA, UNITED STATES, published 2012 by Thames & Hudson.
+Add this copy of Breaking the Maya Code (Third Edition) to cart. $32.38, good condition, Sold by Bonita rated 4.0 out of 5 stars, ships from Santa Clarita, CA, UNITED STATES, published 2012 by Thames & Hudson.

-Add this copy of Breaking the Maya Code to cart. $57.09, new condition, Sold by Just one more Chapter rated 3.0 out of 5 stars, ships from Miramar, FL, UNITED STATES, published 2012 by Thames & Hudson.
+Add this copy of Breaking the Maya Code (Third Edition) to cart. $46.77, new condition, Sold by Just one more Chapter rated 4.0 out of 5 stars, ships from Miramar, FL, UNITED STATES, published 2012 by Thames & Hudson.

-Add this copy of Breaking the Maya Code to cart. $59.72, new condition, Sold by Bonita rated 4.0 out of 5 stars, ships from Santa Clarita, CA, UNITED STATES, published 2012 by Thames & Hudson.
+Add this copy of Breaking the Maya Code (Third Edition) to cart. $63.20, new condition, Sold by Bonita rated 4.0 out of 5 stars, ships from Santa Clarita, CA, UNITED STATES, published 2012 by Thames & Hudson.

-Add this copy of Breaking the Maya Code to cart. $65.85, new condition, Sold by BetterBookDeals rated 3.0 out of 5 stars, ships from Toronto, ON, CANADA, published 2012 by Thames & Hudson.
+Add this copy of Breaking the Maya Code: Third Edition to cart. $69.00, new condition, Sold by BetterBookDeals rated 4.0 out of 5 stars, ships from NIAGARA FALLS, NY, UNITED STATES, published 2012 by Thames and Hudson.

 Prof. Coe, himself a pre-eminent Mayanist and epigrapher, adeptly blends the history of this intriguing decipherment, still only two-thirds accomplished, with revelation of the pertinent idiosyncracies of those who have figured prominently in the cumulative study and reading of the Maya glyphic (logosyllabic) writings.
 Authoritative, informative, lively, fascinating -- there is no book in my personal library that I value more highly.